As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 However, that is far from the truth.

-But they were bred to be hunting dogs and many are capable of the same amount of exercise as most bigger dogs.
+Dachshunds were bred as hunting dogs and many are capable of the same amount of exercise as most bigger dogs.

 General Guidelines for Exercise for Dachshunds